monsteronfire/play-flexbox/README.md

 # play-flexbox
 -----
-Using all the elements in the HTML5 Element Index http://html5doctor.com/
+Using elements in the HTML5 Element Index http://html5doctor.com/

 Experimenting with Flexbox